IvanSobko/The_Monkey_Banana_problem/README.md

 grab the banana if standing on the box directly under the banana.
 Can the monkey get the banana?

-The solution was takken from this [article](http://people.uncw.edu/narayans/courses/csc434/monkey.pdf), originally written in Prolog and adapted to C++.
+The solution was taken from this [article](http://people.uncw.edu/narayans/courses/csc434/monkey.pdf), originally written in Prolog and adapted to C++.